The WeVu Story

 "Using CLAS for video sharing, teaching review and direct feedback has been a fantastic experience for my students."

 In 2016, the CLAS management and technology group, Dr. Fred Cutler, Thomas Dang, and Ricardo Serrano decided to offer CLAS commercially.
-They worked with the UBC University-Industry Liaison Office and launched ISIT Technology Inc. and the WeVu.Video service.
+They worked with [email protected] and the UBC University-Industry Liaison Office and launched ISIT Technology Inc. and the WeVu.Video service.
 WeVu began with a beta service in 2017 running on the public cloud.
 Early 2018 saw WeVu’s full launch.

 WeVu flips educational video upside down.
 We think video is much more valuable for education if learners are doing the recording and instructors, coaches, or managers are the ones who watch and give feedback.
 We understand that modern research on learning shows that learners must be doing the things they are learning and getting feedback and coaching as they do so.
 We hope you agree!